I’d like to complain for a minute…it’s sooooooooo much easier to gain weight than it is to lose it.

 This is another one that might sound a little bit crazy but, eating more often is going to help you control your appetite which will help you lose weight.

 At IdealShape, we recommend eating five meals a day to help you achieve optimal weight loss results.

 By eating smaller meals more frequently you don’t have to get stressed about hunger.
 That’s especially true when you use IdealShape products containing an appetite suppressant that will help you stay full for up to three hours.

 A big drink of water, is sometimes the only thing you need to battle a snack attack.
 It is super common to misinterpret your body’s signals and more often than not, you reach for food when all you need is a glass of water.

-You should be drinking eight 8 oz glasses of water per day.
+You should be drinking 12-16 cups of water per day.
 (One cup is eight ounces)

 And, while drinking water throughout the day is extremely important, you should also guzzle a glass of H2O every time you feel a snack attack coming on.

 It’s a great way to convince your brain and body to skip that snack.